 PH 334 - Philosophical Issues in Management

-An examination of the philosophy of leadership, authority, work, motivation, wealth, freedom, and other issues related to a free-market economy.
+An examination of the philosophy of leadership, authority, work, motivation, wealth, freedom, and other issues related to a freemarket economy.

+Four credits.

 PH 335 - Philosophy of Law

 A study of theories of law, including the nature of law, legal systems, law and morality, theories of punishment, and jurisprudence.

+Four credits.
-PH 336 - Aesthetics: Theories of Beauty

-A study of the major philosophical theories of art.
+PH 336 - Aesthetics: Theories of Beauty A study of the major philosophical theories of art.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.

 PH 338 - Contemporary Images of Human Life

 A study of some of the influential 20th century visions of individuals and society as found in fiction and in philosophical treatises.

+Four credits.

 PH 341 - American Philosophy

 A study of the most influential American thinkers from the colonial intellectual to the philosophers of the American Golden Age and the current period.

+Four credits.

 PH 342 - Existentialism

 A survey of the existentialist philosophers, focusing on such issues as the meaning of existence, anxiety, individuality, authenticity, and the confrontation with death.

+Four credits.

 PH 343 - Marxism

 A study of the philosophical writings of Hegel, Marx, Engels, and Lenin, followed by an examination of Marxism-Leninism and other related trends.

+Four credits.

 PH 344 - Scientific World Views

 An investigation of the contrasting world views of 19th and 20th century science with a focus on their philosophical implications.

+Four credits.

 PH 345 - Modern Christian Philosophers

 A discussion of the works of prominent 19th and 20th century Christian philosophers, including S. Kierkegaard, J. H. Newman, J. Maritain, C. S. Lewis, E. Gilson, J. Pieper and others.

+Four credits.
-PH 346 - Confucian Thinkers

-Through central texts of the Confucian tradition, the course introduces students to patterns of thought, vocabulary, and argumentation that characterized the thought of Confucius and his followers.
+PH 346 - Confucian Thinkers Through central texts of the Confucian tradition, the course introduces students to patterns of thought, vocabulary, and argumentation that characterized the thought of Confucius and his followers.
 The views of Confucius, Mencius, Xunzi and others will be the basis for coming to understand the way of thinking embodied in one of the world's most important and widespread traditions.
+Note: Meets Global Engagement Learning Outcome (GLOB) Four credits.

-PH 400 - Independent Study
+PH 400 - Independent Study Four credits.

 PH 450-452 - Philosophy Seminar

 A seminar required of all philosophy majors.
 It may also be taken by non-majors.
 Students prepare and deliver research papers on a topic chosen annually by department members.

+Four credits.

-PH 455-457 - Integrated Studies Seminars
+PH 455-457 - Integrated Studies Seminars Four credits.

 PH 480 - Philosophy Internship

 Student-originated internships, supervised by the Philosophy Department, with some connection to philosophical issues.
 For Philosophy majors only; not credited to Philosophy major requirements.

+Four credits.

+Politics

 PO 102 - American Government

 An introduction to the constitutional framework, institutions, and political processes of American government.
 Required of Politics majors.

 Note: Meets Social Scientific Awareness Learning Outcome (SOC) and the Citizenship Learning Outcome (CITZ)

+Four credits.
-PO 104 - Comparative Politics

-Comparative politics is the study of domestic politics, political institutions, and the nature of political regimes around the world.
+PO 104 - Comparative Politics Comparative politics is the study of domestic politics, political institutions, and the nature of political regimes around the world.
 The course is structured around a set of fundamental questions, such as: What are states and what is state power?
 What characterizes the different forms of democracy and autocracy around the world?
 How do different electoral systems function?
 What are political parties and what role do they play?
 How do countries democratize and why do some countries become democratic while others do not?
 How does nationalism, ethnicity or ideology affect domestic politics?
 Required of Politics majors and International Relations majors.

-Note: Meets Social Scientific Awareness Learning Outcome (SOC) and the Global Engagement Learning Outcome (GLOB)
+Note: Meets Social Scientific Awareness Learning Outcome (SOC) and the Global Engagement Learning Outcome (GLOB) Four credits.